 However, unlike a workers' compensation claim, our Macon construction accident attorneys must prove negligence was involved in your injury.
 Negligence is a failure to exercise reasonable care to prevent you from suffering an injury.
 In a workers' compensation claim we simply need to prove that you suffered an injury in the course of your employment.

 Our trusted lawyers can review your situation to determine if a third-party claim is an option.
 We can even file this claim while helping you through the workers' compensation process.
 Workers' compensation laws do not prohibit us from pursuing a third-party claim in addition to your workers’ compensation claim.

 The deadline for most third-party claims is established in Georgia's personal injury statute of limitations.
 This statute says that lawsuits must be filed within two years of the date negligence occurred.
 If we do not file a claim within that time frame, we lose the right to do so.
 There is a separate statute of limitations for product liability claims, but it is also two years.

 Fill out a Free Case Evaluation form today.

 Contact a Macon Construction Accident Lawyer

 If you suffered an injury at a construction site, you need skilled legal representation right away.
 There is a limited amount of time to file a workers' compensation claim and the process is very complicated.
-A construction accident attorney in Macon can explain the process, your rights and help you build a claim that might have a better chance of being approved.
+A Macon construction accident attorney can explain the process, your rights and help you build a claim that might have a better chance of being approved.

 Another reason to work with an attorney is that he or she may be able to file a third-party lawsuit against another entity that contributed to your injury.
 We are prepared to fight for all of the compensation you deserve.